 In Fall 2011, I taught Math 847: Algebraic Curves and Varieties over Finite Fields.

-I am also supervising undergradutes who are working on research projects with me through the Undergraduate Research Scholars Program.
+I have supervised undergradutes in the past working on research projects with me through the Undergraduate Research Scholars Program.

 The UW Algebraic Geometry Seminar